e-minguez/kubernetes-the-hard-way/README.md

 ## Differences with the original kubernetes-the-hard-way

-The main difference is the IaaS provider is OpenStack but there are also some other differences:
+The main difference is that to use OpenStack as the IaaS provider but there are also some other differences:

+* CentOS 7 instead Ubuntu as the operating system of the instances.
-* Dedicated instance for load balancing (with HAProxy)
+* Dedicated instance for load balancing (with HAProxy).
-* Dedicated instance for internal DNS (with bind)
+* Dedicated instance for internal DNS (with bind).
-* `kube-router` instead `kube-proxy` + manual routes in the IaaS
+* `kube-router` instead of `kube-proxy` + manual routes in the IaaS

 ## Target Audience